-Lynda grew up in Leigh, Lancashire but moved to London at the age of 18 to study drama and teaching.
-Lynda has frequently moved back and forward between her interest in education and community theatre.
-She was part of Broadside Workers Mobile Theatre in the 80Ã¢â‚¬â„¢s and worked as an ASM at the King Head Pub Theatre in Islington.
-She was a Community Arts Worker at Jacksons Lane Community Centre and, whilst there, created an active Young People's Theatre.
-She has taught Drama and English extensively in comprehensive schools and Pupil Referral Units.
+Lynda grew up in Leigh, Lancashire and moved to London at the age of 18 to study drama and education.
+She was part of Broadside Workers Mobile Theatre in the 80' and directed Young People's Theatre at Jacksons Lane Community Centre.
+She taught Drama and English in comprehensive schools and in Pupil Referral Units for many years.

 In Looked after Boy, Lynda hoped to tell the story of a much neglected group of young people, those in the care system.
 She wanted to describe the intense connection Joe, the protagonist, feels for Tottenham.
 Lynda is the Artistic Director of Tottenham Theatre, a vibrant community theatre that serves the diverse communities of Tottenham.
-Lynda has devised and directed numerous plays based on lived experience.
-To give a flavour - a play for Camden Festival in which young Palestinians tell of their lives on the West Bank, a play about the black footballer Walter Tull and an intergenerational play, Ã¢â‚¬ËœUp on the High RoadÃ¢â‚¬â„¢ about the journeys made by people to Tottenham from across the globe.
-Most recently, she has worked with young refugees in Calais.
+Lynda has devised and directed numerous plays based on lived experience - a play for Camden Festival in which young Palestinians tell of their lives on the West Bank, a play about the footballer Walter Tull and an intergenerational play 'Up on the High Road' about journeys people have made.
+Most recently, she has worked with young refugees stuck in Calais.